-Best Spice Girls Moments In Honor Of The "Wannabe" Anniversary
+The 6 Best Spice Girls Moments To Celebrate The "Wannabe" 21st Anniversary

 "Wannabe" by the Spice Girls turns 21 years old on July 8, and I've never felt older.
 I mean, this song can legally drink alcohol now.

 "Wannabe" was the jam of my childhood, adolescence, and (if I'm being honest) present-day adulthood.
 Where would any of us be without the Spice Girls?

 I always wanted to be Posh Spice because I thought she was so glam.
 Looking back, she doesn't seem to do too much singing or dancing.
 It's really just a lot of walking around and posing.
 I still really relate to her apathy, though.

 The anniversary is so epic that Nicole Kidman, James Franco, Millie Bobby Brown, and a bunch of other celebs got together with W Magazine to celebrate this momentous occasion.

 Here are a few of my favorite moments from the Spice Girls that I think you'll want to relive, too.

 1. When Scary Spice Gave Us Major Hair Envy

 I'll never forget Mel B's iconic look in this music video.
 Her curls are everything.
 Also, I'm going to the store immediately to buy more glitter eyeshadow.